evernym/verity-sdk/README.md

 ##### 1. Provisioning an Agent on Evernym's Verity Application
 Verity SDK requires access to an agent running on Evernym's Verity Application.
 Contact Evernym to get a provisioning token that you'll need to provision an Agent on Verity Application Service.

+Provisioning token for Sandbox plan is valid for the Sovrin Staging Net.
+Token can only be used once and it expires after 30 days.
+If you require additional token, please contact Evernym support.

 ##### 2. Integrate the language-specific Verity SDK library
 The Verity SDK comes is several language-specific libraries.
 See the respective README documents to get the latest version, read the API documentation and other information: